MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/pushpins/custom-inline-svg-pushpin-example.md

 ---
 title: "Custom Inline SVG Pushpin Example | Microsoft Docs"
-description: Provides a code example that shows how to pass in inline SVG strings to use as custom pushpins for dynamic SVG elements. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to pass in inline Scalable Vector Graphics (SVG) strings to create a custom pushpin, useful if you want to dynamically create an SVG element in code. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""